 Pricing and Availability

 The Uromastyx lizards are relatively common lizards and can generally be found in many pet shops in the United States as well as in Europe.
-They can also be found on several sites such as Underground Reptiles, Backwater Reptiles, Snakes at Sunset, and Reptile City.
+They can also be found on several sites such as Underground Reptiles, Backwater Reptiles, and Snakes at Sunset.

 The price of Uromastyx lizards depends on the species and subspecies.
 Since they are many species available, the prices vary.
 The less expensive species such as the Saharan Uromastyx (U. geyri) cost about $70 while more expensive species such as the Moroccan Uromastyx (U. acanthinurus) cost about $225.

 Several species of the genus Uromastyx have been evaluated on the IUCN Red List with various statuses given to various species.
 Some of the species of the genus Uromastyx such as the U. aegyptia have Vulnerable statuses, some such as the U. geyri have Near Threatened statuses, and some such as the U. benti have Least Concern statuses.

 In general, wild populations of the Uromastyx spp are decreasing and the main threats to the genus include hunting and trapping for food, and the decline of suitable habitat as their natural habitats are turned into agricultural lands.

 Uromastyx lizards may just be the best pet lizard.
 They are fun to keep and relatively easy to care for.
 With that being said, they require commitment.
 They can be very shy when not used to the keeper and require the right diet or they are afflicted with several diet-related health problems which can lead to kidney and liver failure.